washingtonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Washington Juvenile Court Records?

 The Juvenile Court system in Washington state handles cases of persons defined as juveniles in the state.
 A juvenile is anyone below the age of 18 years.
-Juvenile Courts in Washington are an integral part of the Superior Court in the States.
-Washington operates a juvenile offender system that treats persons below the age of 18 years different from persons in adult law courts.
-In this system, the focus is accountability and rehabilitation.
+Juvenile courts in Washington are an integral part of the state Superior Court.
+Washington operates a juvenile offender system that treats persons below the age of 18 years differently from persons in adult law courts.
+In this system, the focus is on accountability and rehabilitation.
 The Juvenile Justice Act of 1977 governs interpretations of the law pertaining to juveniles.

 What Information Is Contained In A Washington Juvenile Record?

-The type of record determines how much detail will be present in the documentation.
-All juvenile records must contain the names of the involved party, residential address, date of birth, physical descriptors, the relevant statute regarding the case, and the current status of the case.
-For delinquency records, it should contain information about the offence committed, notice of arrest warrants if any, incident reports if there was a crash, and fingerprints.
+Generally, the type of record determines how much detail will be present in the documentation.
+Juvenile records typically include the names of the involved parties, residential address, date of birth, physical descriptors, the relevant statute regarding the case, and the current status of the case.
+Delinquency records may include information about the offence committed, notice of arrest warrants, if any, incident reports, if there was a crash, and fingerprints.
 Sometimes DNA samples may be present.
 Dependency records will contain information about the custody arrangements, names of custodians, educational information, residential address, etc.

 What Cases Are Heard By Washington Juvenile Courts?

-There are two categories of cases under the jurisdiction of Washington Juvenile Court: delinquencies and dependencies
+There are two categories of cases under the jurisdiction of the Washington Juvenile Court: delinquencies and dependencies

 Among these cases are: